VIDGuide/blog.misaunders/_drafts/_posts/2018-01-04-homelab-dashboard-with-grafana-influxdb-telegraf.md

 I'm also replacing my Nortel switch with a HP Chassis switch (4208vl) in the coming days, so I'll be experimenting with what SNMP data I can pull from that.
 Potentially per-port data to each host would be a great dashboard.
 I'm planning to move to using iSCSI for storage for ESXi, which will put storage traffic on it's own sets of VLANs.
 Would be great to be able to show that traffic separate from LAN traffic.

-Stay tuned, I'll update a link here when I post the next set.
+Stay tuned, I'll update a link here when I post the next step.